Retchut/arch-quick-setup/README.md

 - mocp (cli music player)
 - xbindkeys
 - asusctl
-- custom kernel and nvidia drivers
+- nvidia drivers, and gpu switching utilities
 - yay
-- nautilus (I don't like it)
+- nautilus (I don't like it, but eh)
 - vlc
 - anki (and mpv for audio in flashcards)
 - discord